-To minimize exposure burdens from air pollution, California Air Resources Board (CARB) staff recommends developers and government planners use all existing and emerging zero to near-zero emission technologies during project construction and operation.
+California Air Resources Board (CARB) staff recommends developers and government planners use all existing and emerging zero to near-zero emission technologies during project construction and operation to minimize public exposure to air pollution.
 Below are some measures, currently recommend by CARB staff, specific to warehouse and distribution center projects.
 These recommendations are subject to change as new zero-emission technologies become available.